cloudfoundry/diego-notes/proposals/desired_lrp_update_API.md

 ```

 The only change here is to have a `DesiredLRPDefinitionID` to link the `ActualLRP` to the `LRPDefinition` for which it was created.
 This ID should always match either the `DefinitionID` or `PreviousDefinitionID` in the corresponding `DesiredLRP`.

+#### Legacy Records

+As part of the migration to this new API, LRP definitions for old DesiredLRP and ActualLRP records would have to be backfilled.

+1. `DesiredLRP.PreviousDefinitionID` would be set to nil.
+2. `DesiredLRP.DefinitionID` would be set to `{ProcessGUID}-legacy-0`.
+3. `ActualLRP.DefinitionID` would be set to `{ProcessGUID}-legacy-0`.

+This database migration should be applied before any new endpoints are exposed.

 ## Client Interaction